Dental and Tooth Flossing

 Sometimes people struggle with ordinary Floss between teeth or even Superfloss under bridges and splinted-teeth, so there are other alternatives at your Pharmacy or Supermarket, ask Your Specialist, Dentist or Hygienist for advice.
 The picture below shows floss holders that can floss one-handed with, so easier to use, Interdental brushes to clean between teeth where some gum-gaps already exist and other dental cleaning aids too.

-MOUTHWASHES - I'm afraid Mouthwashes are NO SUBSTITUTE for good ToothBrushing AND Flossing together, as much as the advertising hype might try and imply otherwise.
-Most truly antiseptic mouthwashes have high Alcohol content, which I would advise most people to avoid using daily because alcohol is associated with Oral and Throat cancers and there are better alternatives I feel.
+MOUTHWASHES - I'm afraid Mouthwashes are NO SUBSTITUTE for good ToothBrushing AND Flossing together, as much as the advertising hype might try and imply through spending £££millions on TV otherwise.
+Many antiseptic mouthwashes have high Alcohol content, which may be wise for most people to avoid using daily because alcohol is associated with Oral and Throat cancers and there are good alternatives available.
 If you have a gum infection then you can use other Mouthwashes just for this, like Corsodyl (Chlorhexidine), but these can stain teeth if used for more than a couple of weeks.
 The main Mouthwash that benefits most people (and is relatively safe) is a Fluoride Mouthwash (NaF) that is alcohol-free, so children can use it as well.

 Always read the label though and ALWAYS ask Your Dentist, Hygienist or Therapist what is best for your particular mouth, as everyone is different.
 But don't use a Mouthwash instead of Brushing and Flossing together, that will not work!